wwjbrugger/AmEx-MCTS/README.md

-# AmEx-MCTS: *Amplifying Exploration in Monte Carlo Tree Search by Focusing on the Unknown*
+# AmEx-MCTS: *Efficient Monte-Carlo Tree Search in Deterministic Environments*

 MCTS implementation for deterministic discrete action space MDPs, ensuring each terminal state is visited only once.